PaiZuZe/Pirate-ship-battles/README.md

     ```sh
     sudo docker run -p <any open port on your pc>:2000 -d <image name>
     ```

+    Writing all of that takes to much time, so there will be a script to that.
+Yes I'm very lazy.

 2. If you installed node.js and yarn.
     1. This command will get the server up and run a bash script to minify the client .js files, thus getting a better load time.